-Source: 2019 Home Mortgage Disclosure Act Lending Activity MSA/MD by Census Tract Data Approved includes loans approved by the lenders whether or not accepted by the applicant.
+Source: 2019 Home Mortgage Disclosure Act Lending Activity MSA/MD by Census Tract Data

 Land and Construction Costs

 Land costs are a major contributor to overall housing production prices.
 Land costs make up 10 percent to 30 percent of housing costs.
 Land in some areas costs more than others based on the availability of services, neighborhood quality, distance to business and commercial centers, and other factors.
 Few vacant properties remain in Lomita.
 Only one vacant property was listed for sale, at approximately \$85 per square foot, but it comes with entitlements for a multifamily development.
 The property was last assessed at \$447,264.
 In comparison, multifamily and mixed-use properties are likely more expensive on a per-square-foot basis and on a per-unit basis when cost as a percentage of total value is considered.